Whale Watching in Sydney: A Comprehensive Guide

 Best suited to those with good sea legs!

-They also have a slightly larger vessel that allows you to get a view nice and low on the water.
+They also have a slightly larger vessel that allows you to get a nice and low view on the water.

 Duration: 2 hours

-4 Hour Whale Watching Cruise
+Princess Cruises 4 Hour Whale Watching Cruise

 Duration: 4 hours | Departure point: Eastern Pontoon, Circular Quay | Book this tour

 One of the longer cruises, this is another very professional company with a quality product and excellent reviews.
+This cruise departs twice a day and includes a hot breakfast or BBQ lunch.

 Oz Whale Watching Boat Sydney